What is refinancing?

-- Line of credit: if you have a lot of equity in your house, a lender might be prepared to offer you a useful (and cheap) line of credit secured against the property.
+- A line of credit.
+If you have a lot of equity in your home, a lender might be prepared to offer you a relatively inexpensive line of credit secured against the property.

-- Ability to pay the loan out early with minimal penalty.
+- Early pay out.
+You may want the option of paying a loan out early with minimal penalty.

-If you took out your loan before 30 June 2011, the lender might be able to charge you an exit fee for terminating early.
-And if you’re on a fixed rate mortgage, you might have to pay a break fee.
+There can be costs associated with refinancing and it’s important to factor these in to your decision-making.
+For example, if you took out your loan before 30 June 2011, the lender might be able to charge you an exit fee for terminating the loan ahead of schedule.
+If yours is a fixed-rate mortgage, you might have to pay a break fee.

 Do the maths

-Use an online mortgage calculator to work out what the repayments will be for different loan amounts at different interest rates.
+You can use an online mortgage calculator to work out what repayments will be for different loan amounts at different interest rates.

-The Australian Security and Investment Commission’s MoneySmart website has a useful mortgage switching calculator that can help you assess the cost of switching your mortgage.
+You can also compare fees and charges to ensure they won’t offset any savings in interest over the life of a loan.
+The Australian Security & Investment Commission’s MoneySmart website has a useful mortgage switching calculator that can help you assess overall costs.